 Responsible Tenant Reward

-Nearly 9 out of 10 tenants who are eligible for last year's reward qualified.
-Congratulations and thank you - as the more responsible tenants we have, the more money we can invest in improving homes and neighbourhoods.
+Congratulations and thank you to all our tenants who will receive this year's Responsible Tenant Reward.
+The more responsible tenants we have, the more money we can invest in improving homes and neighbourhoods.

 Keep it on your account